 Make sure your security protocols are set up to protect from internal and external intrusion.

 Your security strategy must factor in both external and internal factors.
-While cybercriminals are working hard to penetrate your defenses, internal actors are actually responsible for the majority of breaches.
+While cybercriminals are working hard to penetrate your defenses, internal actors are actually rel="noopener noreferrer" responsible for the majority of breaches.
 The Harvard Business Review recently highlighted the fact that organizational insiders are responsible for 60% of all cyberattacks (and three-quarters of those internal parties acted with malicious intent).
 Your security strategy should feature both physical and logical protections that include perimeter security, active monitoring, data encryption and two-factor authentication, penetration tests and instruction detection.

 Network security must be a top IT and organizational priority.
 The costs associated with downtime, compromised data and damaged reputation are often severe.
 Now’s the time to assess how secure your connections are.
 Contact us today to discuss your network security strategy and learn more about the benefits and protections offered by QTS Connectivity Solutions.